tomatolog/manticore/docs/3_indexing/charsets,_case_folding,_translation_tables,_and_re.rst

 Default tables currently include English and Russian characters.
 Please do submit your tables for other languages!

-As of version 2.1.1-beta, you can also specify text pattern replacement rules.
+You can also specify text pattern replacement rules.
 For example, given the rules

 ::